wjd52/codex-blackboard/docs/Solving.md

 Shut up, Bot!
 -------------
 The bot has some just-for-fun plugins installed, like a meme generator.
-If you would rather not see these messages, the **Settings Dropdown** contains a **Mute Bot Tomfoolery** option that will hide them.
+If you would rather not see these messages, the **Settings Dropdown** contains a **Hide Bot Tomfoolery** option that will hide them.
 This doesn't affect important messages like responses to commands.

 Quips
 -----